Stick and MIG welding are two of the most commonly used processes, and they are both something beginners can learn.

 Thin Metal Stock

-MIG welders were initially designed for thinner metal, and you have more control of your weld settings.
+MIG welders were initially designed for thinner metal, giving you more control of your weld settings.
 This allows many welders to handle as thin as 24 gauge, some even thinner.

 If you do bodywork or other forms of work with thin stock, MIG would be your choice over a stick welder.